Belodri/Orbital-Mini-Sandbox/IntegrationAlgorithm.md

 While this separation - and thus the integrator itself - would be a major problem in a multi-threaded environment, in the single-threaded context of this project, it can be viewed more as an academic flaw rather than a practical one.
 As such, these workarounds have been deemed unnecessary for the **Orbital Mini-Sandbox** in favour of a simpler approach with 2 distinct read-write steps.

+## Kick-Start & Updates
+Evaluation of the half-step velocities $ v(t + \frac{\Delta t}{2}) = v(t) + a(t) \frac{\Delta t}{2} $ requires both the velocity $v(t)$ as well as the acceleration $a(t)$ at the beginning of the timestep - aka the end of the previous time step.
+When the simulation is initialized, the bodies' positions and velocities are given but because the acceleration depends on the other bodies in the system, it must be evaluated.
+This leads to a kick-start step, in which the acceleration is derived from the positions at $t=0$, necessitating a full rebuild of the Quad-Tree.

+**Kick-Start:** $a(t) = \frac{F(x(t))}{m}$

+If the simulation couldn't be modified externally while running, this would be a one-time step.
+But since the **Orbital Mini-Sandbox** allows user to create new bodies and delete or update existing ones while the simulation is running, this "synchronization" step is necessary before every time-step immediately following such an interaction.

 ## Full Implementation
 To illustrate how this algorithm maps directly to the project's architecture, the final C# implementation - from `src/Physics/Core/Simulation.cs` - is provided below.
 Further context and details can be found in the project's PDD.